intuinno/academic-homepage/content/post/universal-intelligence.md

 It is quite nice to see that a very specialized agent gets lower intelligence score than a general but simple agent.
 Later the authors surveys the tests for the intelligence because the definition and the test are closely related in many cases.
 The list of tests are also useful for my research.

 - Turing test and derivatives: Common criticism is that Turing test is not *necessary* to establish intelligence.
 Because the required knowledge level is too high, it cannot offer much guidance to the AI research.
-Also it depends on the human judges who are reliable and reproducible for repeated tests.
+Also it depends on the human judges who are not reliable and reproducible for repeated tests.
 - Compression tests: Compression can also represent the intelligence.
 An example would be summarizing papers, describing movies and so on.
 - Linguistic Complexity: HAL project propose to "measure a system's level of conversational ability by using techniques developed to measure the linguistic ability of children such as vocabulary size, length of utterances, response types, syntactic complexity and so on.
 - Multiple Cognitive Abilities: Toddler turing test tries to build a young child in a similar set up to Turing test.
 A2I2 project tries to test performance of a small mammal.
 I would need to check this tests.